Which Primal Raw Frozen Recipes Get

 The eighth ingredient lists pumpkin seeds.
 Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid — an essential omega-6 fat.

 The ninth ingredient includes sunflower seeds, a good source of plant-based fatty acids that are also rich in vitamins, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Primal product.

-With three notable exceptions…
+With 5 notable exceptions…

-First, salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+First, we find fish oil.
+Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

-Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.
+Depending on its level of freshness and purity, fish oil should be considered a commendable addition.